 Tuition and participation fee If you are an outbound exchange student, you must pay the tuition fees for Keio University and not the partner institution you will be doing your study abroad at.
-If you are planning to take language courses, etc. before the exchange program, please be aware that you may be required to pay a separate fee. • If you are financing your own study abroad, you will be required to pay a program fee on top of the tuition fees at the overseas institution, and you may be exempt from paying tuition Books and course material fee This includes purchasing textbooks, making photocopies, etc. Living and food expenses This includes accommodation fees for dormitories, apartment rooms, homestays, etc. Students on student exchange programs are usually offered dormitory rooms, but at some institutions students may not be able to get dormitory accommodation.
-Some dormitories include food expenses.
-Communication and transportation expenses This includes communication costs such as mobile phone contracts, transportation expenses, and travelling expenses during holidays.
+If you are planning to take language courses, etc. before the exchange program, please be aware that you may be required to pay a separate fee.
+If you are financing your own study abroad, you will be required to pay a program Books and course material fee This includes purchasing textbooks, making photocopies, etc. Living and food expenses This includes accommodation fees for dormitories, apartment rooms, homestays, etc. Students on student exchange programs are usually offered dormitory rooms, but at some institutions students may not be able to get dormitory accommodation.
+Communication and transportation expenses This includes communication costs such as mobile phone contracts, transportati expenses, and travelling expenses during holidays.
 Airfare Fares will vary depending on the type of flight (direct/indirect), the season, and distance.
-Travel insurance When confronted with unforeseen circumstances such as accidents or you become severely or injured while overseas, students may incur a huge medical or emergency bill that is considerably more expensive than in Japan.
-To plan for such unforeseen events, students must purchase overseas travel insurance that will cover all activities that the student will engage in while abroad.
-All the exchange students are required to join the Keio University Overseas Travel Insurance plan and the Crisis Management Support Service.
+Travel insurance • When confronted with unforeseen circumstances such as accidents or you become severely or injured while overseas, students may incur a huge medical or emergency bill that is considerably more expensive than in Japan.
+To plan for such unforeseen events, students must purchase overseas travel insurance that will cover all activities that the student will engage in while abroad. • All the exchange students are required to join the Keio University Overseas Travel Insurance plan and the Crisis Management Support Service.
 Other fees This includes fees for taking language proficiency tests, applying for a passport and visa, getting vaccinations, remittance fees, etc.

-2. Study Abroad Scholarships
+II.
+Study Abroad Scholarships

 Most study abroad scholarships only take applications once a year, and as the application period and eligibility requirements are restricted, make sure that you gather information on scholarships as soon as possible.

 "Benefit-type" scholarships are those which entail no obligation of repayment while "loan-type" scholarships are those requiring repayment.
 Most of the scholarships introduced here and other such scholarships intended to support study abroad are "benefit-type" and thus entail no obligation to repay if the study abroad is completed in line with the scholarship stipulations.
 If you are in receipt of scholarship payments please take measures to ensure that you strictly and politely observe the rules and deadlines of the paying body.